mccanne/sharkfest/README.md

 node
 typeof({s:"hello"})
 ```
-Hmm, that's not helpful here.
+Hmm, another limitation of Javascript.
+This is not helpful here.

 Let's try something a little more complex:
 ```